rust-lang/book/second-edition/src/ch13-01-closures.md

 is defined /Carol -->

-Listing 13-12 has an example of a closure stored in the variable `equal_to_x` that uses the variable `x` from the closure's surrounding environment:
+Listing 13-12 has an example of a closure stored in the variable `equal_to_x` that uses the variable `x` from the closure’s surrounding environment:

 <!-- To clarify how we talk about a closure, does the closure include the
 variable name, or are we referring to the closure as the functionality that is